codehomie1/ChatApp/final_project.md

 Each team member will receive and individual score based on their code contributions.
 20% Shared score for the presentation.

 # CodeHomies Feature

-My feature will be having users be able to search for other users
+My feature will be having users be able to view other users by adding a list of all users that are available to chat with.